hansheng-zhang/image_enhancement/Final_Report.md

 ![Runtime Comparison](report_images/barplot_runtime_sec_no_gt.png)

 Based on visual inspection of the results:
 *   **CLAHE**: Effectively improves local contrast and visibility.
-However, it tends to amplify noise in the darkest regions and can sometimes produce a "flat" look if the clip limit is too high.
-It preserves edges well but struggles to recover color information in near-black areas.
+However, it tends to amplify noise in the darkest regions and can sometimes produce a flat look if the clip limit is too high.
+It preserves edges well but cannot recover color information in near-black areas.
 *   **Retinex**: Recovers significantly more brightness and color details from the shadows.
 The images look much brighter and vivid.
-However, it suffers from the "halo effect" around high-contrast edges and can lead to unnatural color shifts if the Color Restoration Function is not perfectly tuned.
+However, it has some "halo effect" around high-contrast edges and can lead to unnatural color shifts if the Color Restoration Function is not perfectly tuned.

 ## 5. Discussion

 Our results highlight a clear trade-off:
 1.  **Quality vs. Efficiency**: Retinex is the clear winner for restoration quality on the standard benchmark (LOL), recovering lost details that CLAHE misses.
-However, CLAHE is orders of magnitude faster (400x on iPhone data).
+However, CLAHE is much faster (400x on iPhone data).
-2.  **Domain Sensitivity**: CLAHE performs surprisingly well on the iPhone dataset according to BRISQUE.
-This might be because modern smartphone sensors already apply some ISP processing, and CLAHE's gentle local contrast boost cooperates better with this pre-processed data than Retinex's heavy-handed physical model assumption.
+2.  **Domain Sensitivity**: CLAHE performs well on the iPhone dataset according to BRISQUE.
+This might be because modern smartphone sensors already apply some ISP processing, and CLAHE's gentle local contrast boost works better with this pre-processed data than Retinex's heavy-handed physical model assumption.
 3.  **Limitations**:
     *   **CLAHE**: Noise amplification in dark areas is a major issue.
     *   **Retinex**: High computational cost and susceptibility to halo artifacts.